-Arthur William Zeckendorf is an owner and Co-Chairman of Terra Holdings, LLC, a company that owns and operates several real estate service firms including Brown Harris Stevens, one of the oldest and largest residential and commercial real estate service providers in New York City with a staff of over 400 people operating in three states; Halstead Property Company, a residential brokerage and management company comprised of more than 250 brokers throughout Manhattan.
-The combination of Brown Harris Stevens and Halstead Property Company sold more than $3.2 billion of apartments and townhouses in Manhattan during the calendar year 2000.
+Arthur William Zeckendorf is an owner and Co-Chairman of Terra Holdings, LLC, a company that owns and operates several real estate service firms including Brown Harris Stevens, one of the oldest and largest residential and commercial real estate service providers in New York City with a staff of over 400 people operating in three states; Halstead Property, a residential brokerage and management company.
+The combination of Brown Harris Stevens and Halstead Property sold more than $3.2 billion of apartments and townhouses in Manhattan during the calendar year 2000.
 He is also owner and Co-Chairman of Zeckendorf Realty, L.P. and President of Vanderbilt Insurance.

 Zeckendorf Realty, L.P. was founded in 1992 to manage the investments and developments of Arthur and William Lie Zeckendorf.
 Arthur Zeckendorf performed asset management and leasing for Worldwide Plaza from 1992 to 1998 and for the Gotham Condominium from 1992 to 1998.

 Recent projects completed by Zeckendorf Realty, L.P. include the prestigious 515 Park Avenue.
 Arthur Zeckendorf is actively involved overseeing the development, construction and marketing and sales for this project.

 In addition, Arthur Zeckendorf is performing the asset management for the Gotham Condominium, which was recently purchased by a group of investors including the principals of Zeckendorf Realty, L.P.